Is the Disney Dining Plan Worth It?

 9 – Is Disney offering free dining?

-This may seem obvious, but if they are offering dining for free, go ahead and say yes.
-There is usually a room-only discount, but free dining can often be a better value.
+This may seem obvious, but if they are offering free dining, go ahead and say yes.
+Although there is usually a room-only discount, free dining can often be a better value.

 So, is a Disney Dining Plan worth it?
 I tend to believe that for most people, the answer is yes.
 It will save most people some money, allow you maximum enjoyment and minimal stress during your vacation, and even open the door to treating yourself a little better than you may normally do.